Saving & Spending Travel

 How does Going work?

 There is not much more to the website after you complete your registration.
 It has an extensive FAQ section and lots of articles containing travel tips and info on being a smart, savvy traveler.
-You can peruse recent deals, get some generalities about current deals, and get linked directly to Google Flights with search criteria already filled in.
-The site doesn’t offer flight search capabilities.
+You can peruse recent deals and get some generalities about current deals, but everything else is hidden behind the paywall.

 How does Going find flight deals?

-But once you create an account and designate your airports, Going starts looking for flights that could be good deals.
+Going looks for flights that could be good deals domestically and internationally.
 Instead of relying on an algorithm, the so-called Flight Experts review the available data against the company’s standards for what constitutes a cheap flight or a good deal.
-Criteria include how the price compares to regularly offered prices for that flight, convenience, how much time you’ll spend traveling, travel dates, airline experience, etc.
+Criteria include how the price compares to regularly offered prices for that flight, convenience, how much time you’ll spend traveling, travel dates, and airline experience.

-This human involvement in the deal-finding process is a key detail in providing quality recommendations to members.
 The emails you get have information about possible deals and links/instructions for booking.
 Going doesn’t handle any kind of booking.
-It sends you to partner sites, such as Google Flights and Momondo, to search for the provided deal.
-There, you can complete your booking.
-Customer support is on hand via email, though, to help you with questions.
+It sends you to partner sites, such as Google Flights, to search for the provided deal where you can complete your booking.
+Customer support is on hand via email to help you with questions.

 Compare Travel Credit Cards